 Robert W.B.
 Kits van Heyningen, one of our founders, has served as one of our directors since 1982 and as our vice president of research and development since April 1998.
+From September 2008 to June 2009, he also served as an Adjunct Professor at the University of Rhode Island School of Engineering.
 From 1982 to April 1998, he served as our vice president of engineering.
 From 1979 to 1982, Mr. Kits van Heyningen was an associate engineer at the Submarine Signal Division of Raytheon Company and from 1977 to 1984, he served as a consultant to various companies and universities.
 Mr. Kits van Heyningen received a B.S. in physics from McGill University with a minor in computer science.
-Our Nominating and Corporate Governance Committee determined that Mr. Kits van Heyningen should serve as a director because of his 30 years of industry experience, combined with his extensive background in engineering, as well as his 28 years of experience as a member of our Board of Directors.
+Our Nominating and Corporate Governance Committee determined that Mr. Kits van Heyningen should serve as a director because of his more than 30 years of industry experience, combined with his extensive background in engineering, as well as his 31 years of experience as a member of our Board of Directors.

 Bruce J. Ryan has served as one of our directors, the Chairman of our Audit Committee, and a member of our Compensation Committee since July 2003.
 He has also been a member of our Nominating and Corporate Governance Committee since February 2004.
 Mr. Ryan is currently involved in private consulting.
 From February 1998 to November 2002, he served as executive vice president and chief financial officer of Global Knowledge Network, a provider of information technology and computer software training programs and certifications.
 From 1994 to 1998, he served as the executive vice president and chief financial officer of Amdahl Corporation, a provider of information technology solutions.
 Mr. Ryan previously had a 25-year career at Digital Equipment Corporation, where he served in various executive positions, including senior vice president of the financial services, government and professional services business group.
-In addition to serving on the Board of Director's of two private companies, Mr. Ryan also serves on the board of directors of UTStarcom, Inc., and holds the position of Chairman of the Audit Committee.
+He currently serves on the Board of Directors of two private companies and served as a director of UTStarcom, Inc. from April 2008 to December 2010.
 He received a B.S. in business administration from Boston College and an M.B.A. from Suffolk University.
-Our Nominating and Corporate Governance Committee determined that Mr. Ryan should serve as a director because of his 7 years of experience as a member of our Board of Directors combined with his experience as a member of the Board of Directors for numerous private and public companies, his familiarity with accounting matters, as well as his executive and management experience serving as executive vice president and chief financial officer of Global Knowledge Network and Amdahl Corporation, both providers of information technology, and his 25 years of experience at Digital Equipment Corporation.
+Our Nominating and Corporate Governance Committee determined that Mr. Ryan should serve as a director because of his more than nine years of experience as a member of our Board of Directors combined with his experience as a member of the Board of Directors for numerous private and public companies, his familiarity with accounting matters, as well as his executive and management experience serving as executive vice president and chief financial officer of Global Knowledge Network and Amdahl Corporation, both providers of information technology, and his 25 years of experience at Digital Equipment Corporation.

-Directors serving a term expiring at the 2012 annual meeting (Class I directors):
+Directors serving a term expiring at the 2015 annual meeting (Class I directors):